 Pandora, the CW’s upcoming summer sci-fi action series, from Mark A. Altman and Steve Kriozere (ABC’s Castle), is the futuristic sci-fi series looking to take viewers on a full-throttle, strange and unique adventure set in the distant future.
 Aliens, super-powered students, and mysterious teachers are wrapped up in political intrigue and we have everything you need to know before it’s mid-July premiere!

 Everyone has a few ‘guilty pleasure’ shows.
 Programs that while you may find them entertaining, you can’t really argue that they’re good.
 A lot of reality TV shows fall into this category and the fan bases will forever tell you they watch for the train wreck.
-I have no real issue with people watching garbage television, just so long as they don’t argue that it’s actually good, that would be an insult to actual good programming.

-Now, while I try to avoid most reality TV, I’m not immune to the allure of Guilty Pleasure Programming.
+While I try to avoid most reality TV, I’m not immune to the allure of Guilty Pleasure Programming.
 Something where you can just turn off your brain and watch the pretty moving pictures.
 What follows are the 2 shows that I deem to fall into this category.
 Not great, but they’ve drawn me in.

 If you scroll down the page, I’d be interested to see what your own list looks like in the comment section…

 This one is hard for me because of where it’s aired – CBS.
-Since the invent of this site, I’ve made my distaste in CBS’ programming loud and clear.
+Since the invent of this site, I’ve made my distaste for CBS’ programming loud and clear.
 I don’t like it.
 But that doesn’t mean they can’t occasionally put out something decent.
 This TV season they premiered

 an extraordinary original a remake of an old cop show that took place in Hawaii.
-And while I’ve only sparsely seen bits and pieces of the original, the only real parallels I have been able to draw are the title, the setting, and the catch phrase.
+And while I’ve only sparsely seen bits and pieces of the original, the only real parallels I have been able to draw are the title, the setting, and the catchphrase.
 Of course, to a TV Exec, what else do you need?
-Hell, MTV launched a remake based only on a title…
+Hell, MTV launched a remake based only on a title.

 This aspect alone makes me want to continue watching.

-After the death of his father, Steve – a Naval Intelligence Commander/All-Around Badass is sanctioned by the governor (24 Alum – Jean Smart) to create his own investigative task force on the island.
+After the death of his father, Steve – a Naval Intelligence Commander/All-Around Badass is sanctioned by the governor (24’s Jean Smart) to create his own investigative task force on the island.
 This is how our team comes to be.
 McGarrett first recruits a reluctant Danny Williams (Caan) who is a Jersey cop still pretty new to the island, having moved there to be closer to his daughter.
 His constant complaining about the island cultures, and his longing for New Jersey reminds me of myself when I visit friends in California and can’t seem to stop thinking about Detroit.
 ‘Danno’ is the tie to the police, as McGarrett is actually military.
-As can be expected, they start out at each other’s throats, but eventually become friends.
+As can be expected, they start out at each other’s throats but eventually become friends.
 Touching, I know.
-The next member to join the team is Dae Kim who plays Chin Ho Kelly, a disgraced HPD Detective, accussed of stealing money from evidence, but who was a friend to McGarrett’s father.
+The next member to join the team is Dae Kim who plays Chin Ho Kelly, a disgraced HPD Detective, accused of stealing money from evidence, but who was a friend to McGarrett’s father.
 And finally, Chin’s cousin Kono Kalakaua (Park – who despite actually being older than Caan or O’Loughlin), plays a rookie – fresh out of the academy.